aldryn/aldryn-boilerplate-bootstrap3/docs/structure/general.rst

     static/
     templates/

-Lets take a closer look at each individual folder.
+Lets take a closer look at each individual folder:

 docs/